csaboka/spacechempatch/PATCHING.md

 The `INSTANCE` field of `Original` is just a convenience to get an Original reference.
 You can also write `(Original) null` and it will have the same effect.
 The passed value is ignored anyway.

+## GOG version support

+The patcher was originally written to only handle the Steam executable of the game, then support for the GOG version was added later.
+We didn't want to update all existing patches to add GOG obfuscated names, so an alternative approach was chosen.
+The mapping between a Steam obfuscated symbol and a GOG obfuscated symbol is defined in the Equivalences class, then the patcher uses this mapping to translate between the two names if it needs to patch a GOG executable.
+The mapping is built automatically, but the mapper tool has some limitations that sometimes necessitate manual editing.
+See the README.md file of the ElementMatcher project for more details.

+What this means to you is that you should either update the mapping file (if you have a GOG executable and you're willing to match things up manually), or notify another developer who has access to a GOG executable in the following cases:

+* You add a new decoy or replacement for a nested type, or for any member of a nested type.
+* You add a new decoy for an enum type.
+* You add a new decoy or replacement for something else, and the obfuscated Steam name doesn't show up in the uncommented part of Equivalences.

+Don't worry too much about double-checking GOG support, though.
+Before each release, we'll test the code against a GOG executable, and any missing mappings will trigger obvious crashes.
+By debugging those crashes, we can figure out what's missing from the mapping and add it manually.

 ## Limitations

 The following things don't work at the moment.
 If you need them, we can implement them for you.